Kronoshus/CIPs/CIP-0013/README.md

 #### Note on the `code` field

-The code is specified as optional but allows for reliable tracking and/or limiting of claims to the faucet host.
-Codes can be used to identify attendees of particular events (i.e. CODE = `consensus2023`) or can be a unique, one-time user code per user (i.e. CODE = `abc123xyz987`).
+The code is required in Version 1 but specified as optional in Version 2 and beyond.
+Specifying a `code` allows for reliable tracking and/or limiting of claims to the faucet host.
+Codes can be used to identify attendees of particular events (i.e. CODE = `consensus2023`) or can be a unique, one-time code per user (i.e. CODE = `abc123xyz987`).
 In this way we leave the code to be flexible to match a variety of analytical use cases depending upon the needs of the implementing project.

 ### Security Considerations